GregWirth/Hexchat-weather/README.md

 Does nick registration<br>
 Will issue ghost command to kill in use nick upon reconnect<br>
 Detects netsplits and may attempt to reconnect<br>
-Will cache API requests for a few minutes to help reduce API hits<br> Will throttle users who request too quickly or too many times in a short period<br> Does input sanitation<br>
+Will cache API requests for 5 minutes to help reduce API hits<br> Will throttle users who request too quickly or too many times in a short period<br> Users can make up to 3 requests every 60 seconds.<br>
+If they exceed this limit, they are throttled for up to 60 seconds from their first request <br>
+Does input sanitation<br>
 <br>
 Despite the comprehensive refactoring and the meticulous integration of <br>